alister/php-in-london/readme.md

 * [Groups](groups.md)

+Not in London?
+I'm considering a PHP-in-UK list, let me know what you think using [the Github issue](https://github.com/alister/php-in-london/issues/27).

 ### Developer?
 Contracting, freelance or permanent?

-Tell recruiters... exactly when you are available - and tell them when you're not - [Contract Availability](https://www.contractavailability.com/).
+Tell recruiters... exactly when you are available - and tell them when you're not - [Contract Availability](https://www.contractavailability.com/?dst=src.php-in-lon).

 Your time is valuable.
 Don't spend it chasing your next role, or fending off recruiter's calls and emails when you aren't looking.